Pierro236/api-training/README.md

 ## If you doesn't have docker installed in your PC.

-For the database : change the host with your local database tool host in src/db.js
+For the database :
+- Change the settings(host, username, password) with your local database tool configuration, install and  import if it's necessary the corresponding npm package .
+- Don't forget to create a database named "testuser"

 For the api: